Predictia/AQUA/docs/sphinx/source/installation.rst

 Installation
 ============

-This document provides detailed installation instructions for the Python package AQUA, tested on Python 3.9 and 3.10.
+This document provides detailed installation instructions for the Python package AQUA, which is currently developed on Python 3.11 (Python>= 3.9 is supported)

 We recommend using Mamba, a package manager for conda-forge, for the installation process.

 .. contents::